Building Capacity for Cultural Industries: Towards a Shared-Island Approach

 - What negotiations might be involved to take this to fruition?

 While conscious that cultural policy in the North and South of Ireland can involve political overtones, historical hangovers and difficult reflections on cultural identity, citizenship or territory, the geographical proximity of the Republic of Ireland and Northern Ireland, can also provide opportunities for thinking productively about cultural policy as an all-island endeavour.

 Cross-border working is a particular area in which these issues are addressed.
 For instance, there are already precedents in well-established links in the fields in sport, health, arts, education and justice where North-South policy alignment and shared working, frequently take place to the benefit of all.

-While Brexit is not the focus of our discussion, it has become the inescapable backdrop for future working relations, practices and policies in relation to the cultural sector on the island of Ireland, and is thus an inevitable and important context we need to take into account.
+While Brexit was not the focus of our discussion, it has become the inescapable backdrop for future working relations, practices and policies in relation to the cultural sector on the island of Ireland, and is thus an inevitable and important context we took into account.

 Organised by the North South Social Innovation Network and Cultural Policy Observatory Ireland